 The demand for inspections and technical assistances from the State Fire Marshal's Office (SFMO) also continues to see a steady growth.
-The Agency, has therefore, been working with localities to encourage their adoption of the Statewide Fire Prevention Code to allow them locality level capabilities to complete inspections.
+The Agency, has therefore, been working with localities to encourage their adoption of the Statewide Fire Prevention Code to allow localities the capabilities of completing inspections.
 Additionally, the State Fire Marshal's Office is working to develop programs that will expand its technical assistance and training programs for code officials, design professionals, contractors, building owners and other clients.
-It is our intent that these efforts will enhance the uniform and accurate application of codes and standards statewide, which will provide increased safety statewide.
+It is VDFP's intent that these efforts will enhance the uniform and accurate application of codes and standards statewide, which will provide increased safety statewide.

-Customer Listing
+Customer Table